6 Ways to Stay Hydrated While On-the-Job

 3. Avoid Dehydrating Drinks

-Avoiding dehydration is as important as focusing on hydration, and perhaps counter-intuitively, there are some drinks that can actually contribute to dehydration.
+Avoiding dehydration is as important as focusing on hydration, and perhaps counter-intuitively, some drinks can actually contribute to dehydration.
 Such drinks would be any ones high in sugar.

 This is because sugar requires a lot of water for breakdown and metabolism, leading to dehydration.
 A soda may sound refreshing, but it leaves your body more dehydrated than before.